The Chicago Bears had the No. 1 pick in the 2023 NFL Draft before pulling off an absolute blockbuster with the Carolina Panthers.

-As we dive into our first Bears mock draft, the focus is on building the best team possible.
-The 2023 NFL Draft only plays a part in that, with more than $100 million in cap space also playing an important role in shaping this team’s future.
+As we dive into our latest Bears mock draft, the focus is on building the best team possible.

 Chicago Bears draft needs 2023

-Heading into the 2023 offseason, prior to NFL free agency, here are the Chicago Bears draft needs.
+Heading into the 2023 offseason and NFL free agency, here are the Chicago Bears draft needs.

 2023 Chicago Bears draft picks

 Here is a list of the Chicago Bears’ draft picks in the 2023 NFL Draft.

 - Round 3, 64th overall

 - Round 4, 103rd overall